 Potable Water: water that is suitable for direct human contact and uses such as drinking, cooking and bathing.
-Treated water from the Cary-Apex Water Treatment Plant and bottled water are examples of potable water.
+Treated water from the Cary/Apex Water Treatment Facility and bottled water are examples of potable water.

 Non-potable Water: water that is unsuitable for direct human contact but is appropriate for other uses such as irrigation, industrial cooling, street washing and construction site dust control.
 Raw untreated water from Jordan Lake and treated wastewater are examples of non-potable water.

-Water Reclamation Facility: new name for wastewater treatment plant or sewage treatment plant.
-Cary has two such facilities: the North Cary Water Reclamation Facility & the South Cary Water Reclamation Facility.
+Water Reclamation Facility: a facility that treats wastewater using a system that produces a beneficially reusable resource .
+Cary has three such facilities: the North Cary Water Reclamation Facility, the South Cary Water Reclamation Facility and the Western Wake Regional Water Reclamation Facility.

-Gray Water: untreated wastewater; the "used" water that comes from sinks, showers, and toilets before it is cleaned and treated by the Town at one of two water reclamation facilities.
+Wastewater: "used" water that comes from sinks, showers, and toilets before it is cleaned and treated by the Town at one of three water reclamation facilities.

 Did You Know?